 The Social Circus activities along with the Curriculum (PR1) will be tested with approximately 15-20 youth-at-risk peers per partner country (100 individuals in total) via an action learning-based pilot testing workshop of the Social Circus Curriculum methodology.

-The Social Circus Pedagogy Training will be an 8-day learning training activity (supplemented by a 6-hour online training) targeted to youth workers of either the partners’ organizations and/or youth workers from their networks.
-Through their participation in the training activity they will build their capacity and enhance their skills in our innovative educational methodologies which they can implement during their work with youth at-risk.
-Durng the training youth workers will get a holistic overview in the use of social circus methods, what is it’s pedagogical appoach, what are it’s benfits for the target group.
+The Social Circus Pedagogy Training was an 8-day learning training activity (supplemented by a 6-hour online training) targeted towards youth workers of either the partners’ organizations and/or youth workers from their networks.
+Through their participation in the training activity, they built their capacity and enhanced their skills in our innovative educational methodologies, which they could implement during their work with youth at-risk.
+During the training, youth workers got a holistic overview of the use of social circus methods, its pedagogical approach, and its benefits for the target group.

-The transformative power of the circus connects education, physical art and social development.
-Social Circus is more than teaching circus skills: it is a tool for transformation, discipline, creativity and artistic expression.
-In our workshops at youth centres we will connect formal education with non formal education through social circus.
-Workshops will be done in a group of youngsters, where social circus methodologies will be used in a 30- 45 minute workshop.
-Where we youngsters will be provided new skills in physical level as well as in social level.
+The transformative power of the circus connected education, physical art, and social development.
+Social Circus was more than teaching circus skills: it was a tool for transformation, discipline, creativity, and artistic expression.
+In our workshops at youth centers, we connected formal education with non-formal education through social circus.
+Workshops were done in a group of youngsters, where social circus methodologies were used in a 30-45 minute workshop.
+In these workshops, youngsters were provided with new skills at the physical level as well as the social level.